hank-beak/Sleekflow/README.md

 ## Usage

 Below are examples on how to use the API
+> Note: For creating, updating and deleting Todos.
+You'd need to first login.
+Only retrieval is allowed for non-logged in users.
+For steps on registering/logging in users refer below.
 ### Retrieving a list of Todos

 To retrieve a list of TODOs, send a GET request to `/api/todos`